darsheee/ias.schule/guide/index.md

 The `vite-plugin-pwa` plugin can:

-- Generate the [web appplication manifest][webmanifest] and add it to your entry point (see the [setup guide for manifest generation](pwa-minimal-requirements#web-app-manifest)).
+- Generate the [web appplication manifest][webmanifest] and add it to your entry point
-- Generate the service worker using the `strategies` option (for more information, see ["Service Worker Strategies"](/guide/service-worker-strategies-and-behaviors#service-worker-strategies) section)
+- Generate the service worker using the `strategies` option
-- Generate a script to register the service worker in the browser (see the ["Register Service Worker"](/guide/register-service-worker) section)
+- Generate a script to register the service worker in the browser

 ## Scaffolding Your First Vite PWA Project <Badge type="tip" text="New"/>